kachhedasaksham/Saksham-TutorialsNinja-Hybrid-Framework/README.md

 * Configured `pom.xml` with Selenium and TestNG dependencies.
 * Added `maven-compiler-plugin` and `maven-surefire-plugin` for future Jenkins integration.
 * Configured `.gitignore` to maintain a clean repository.

+## Day 2: Base Architecture & Thread-Safe Execution
+* Implemented `ConfigReader` to externalize variables using `config.properties`.
+* Designed a thread-safe `DriverFactory` using Java's `ThreadLocal` for parallel execution compatibility.
+* Created a `BaseTest` class to handle TestNG `@BeforeMethod` and `@AfterMethod` lifecycle hooks.
+* Successfully ran a pilot test case from the requirements document utilizing Selenium Manager.